Top 10 Tips for Safe Driving

 Make sure your car is ready for the road, both inside and outside, before you drive.
 You should examine your lights to make sure they’re working.
 Check your tire pressure.
 Make sure your brake, power steering and transmission levels are proper.
 Check your windshield wiper blades and fluids.
 Adjust mirrors.
 Wipe windows.
 Secure any loose objects, such as phones or pets.
 Store them in a cargo net or glove compartment.
 Finally, keep all of your emergency contact information handy, as well as your registration and insurance information.

 If, despite following the safest driving tips, you are in an auto accident, contact our personal injury attorneys.
 We work with clients throughout the Atlanta metropolitan area and the state of Georgia, including Jonesboro, East Point, North Atlanta, Sandy Springs, Forest Park, College Park, Decatur, Roswell, Marietta, Peachtree City, Fayetteville and Riverdale.
-For a free case evaluation with our car accident lawyers, call us today at 404-620-4301 or reach us online.
+For a free case evaluation with our car accident lawyers, call us today at 770-400-0000 or fill out the submission form online.

 Not ready to chat?
 Use these free resources to help you get the information you need: